jagannathan-lab/jagannathan-lab.github.io/fun.md

 |

 ### Lab fun!
-We are located on the 10th floor of RC1 South, with amazing views of Denver and Aurora.
+We are located on the 10th floor of RC1 South, with amazing views of the Rockies and downtown Denver/Aurora.
 <br>
 <img src="/img/anschutz-picture.jpeg" style="width:750px !important;height:361px !important;" />
 <br>